intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 Likewise, an individual end user might have many interests (e.g., privacy, security, flexibility, reachability) that are sometimes in tension.

 A person whose interests we need to consider might not directly be using a specific system connected to the Internet.
-For example, if a child is using a browser, the interests of that child's parents or guardians may be relevant; if a person is pictured in a photograph, that person may have an interest in systems that process that photograph, or if a person entering a room triggers sensors that send data to the Internet than that person's interests may be involved in our deliberations about how those sensor readings are handled.
+For example, if a child is using a browser, the interests of that child's parents or guardians may be relevant.
+A person pictured in a photograph may have an interest in systems that process that photograph; a person entering a room with sensors that send data to the Internet has interests that may be involved in our deliberations about how those sensor readings are handled.

-While such less-direct interactions between people and the Internet may be harder to evaluate, such people are nonetheless included in this document's concept of end user.
+While such less-direct interactions between people and the Internet may be harder to evaluate, this document's concept of end-user nonetheless includes such people.

 # Why The IETF Should Prioritise End Users {#why}